About Susie

 My working life began in Investment Banking in the City, but because of my long standing interest in health and fitness, I became a personal trainer.
 I wanted to try to help others achieve better health through fitness instead of pills and had some great successes, but it was still not enough.
 I was introduced to Shiatsu, and have never looked back.

-Shiatsu (along with my continued Tai Chi) opened my eyes to the Traditional Oriental take on health.
+Shiatsu (along with my continued Tai Chi) opened my eyes to the Traditional take on health.
 Which is, in a nutshell, where there is an imbalance in energy (Chi), there will be ill health.
-Traditional Oriental Medicine has been used for thousands of years in China and Japan and is still an integral part of life in the East, as well as continuing to grow in popularity around the world.
+Traditional Medicine has been used for thousands of years and is still an integral part of life in the East, as well as continuing to grow in popularity around the world.

 I love what I do, and I believe this comes across to my clients, to whom I am forever grateful for their custom.